Skip to main content

 St. Peter's Cathedral

-Admire the Reformation Wall, a monumental tribute to the leaders of the Protestant Reformation.
+A monumental tribute to the leaders of the Protestant Reformation, located in Parc des Bastions.

 Parc des Bastions